 What is Reflective Mulch?

 Reflective mulches are reflective material such as aluminum or silver polyethylene mulch that reflects light up onto the leaves of plants.
 They are great for gardeners growing in partially shady conditions.
-They also come in colors such as silver, yellow, orange and red that has been reported to be effective for management of certain pests and, thus, possible virus transmission.
+They also come in colors such as silver, yellow, orange, and red, and have been reported to be effective for management of certain pests and, thus, possible virus transmission.

 How Does Reflective Mulch Work?